Main Station Field Lab

 is open commercially to the public, and Wolf Pack Meats sells steaks, legs of lamb,

-gourmet burgers and other meat products the are developed by students.
+gourmet burgers and other meat products.

 The field lab serves as a research facility for agriculture/hydrology/meteorology